jimdavis1/genomad/README.md

 | geNomad_run.stderr | Standard error log file from the geNomad run |

 The output files are greatly reduced compared to all of the output the genomad command line tool produces.
-The app pushes these files back into the workspace from a full output directory, so if there is desire to do so, we could add back more of the results files.
+The app pushes these files back into the workspace from the full output directory, so we could add back more of the results files if it is justifiable.

 ## About this module